 Should I Buy Slow Cooker?

 My crock pot is one of my least expensive and most used time-saving tools in my kitchen.
-I find that I use my slow cooker at least five times a week.
+I find that I use my slow cooker at least four times a week.

 How to Choose the Right Slow Cooker